 The University of New Haven Dental Center utilizes current advancements in dental hygiene treatment and infection control.

 Our facility houses a 19 chair preventive dental clinic, 3 private radiology rooms, and a dental materials laboratory, as well as a professional instrument transfer and central sterilization area.
-A hybrid paper and digital charting system to ensure our students are familiar with both systems before they graduate.
+A hybrid paper and digital charting system ensures our students are familiar with both systems before they graduate.
 Digital radiographs are utilized in our radiology rooms to ensure the highest level of patient comfort and safety possible.

 Also housed in the dental center are the dental hygiene program’s administrative offices, a conference room, and one of the University’s ‘Smart’ lecture rooms.

 The University of New Haven Dental Center is located just across the street from the University of New Haven’s main campus at 419 Boston Post Road, West Haven, CT 06516.
 To make an appointment, please call (203) 931-6028.

 Appointments are available Tuesdays and Thursdays from 8:30 a.m.-11:30 a.m. or 1:15 p.m.-3:30 p.m.

 Services we provide at the University of New Haven Dental Center include:

 - Blood pressure screenings*

 *service performed at each appointment